Sangū Line: Overview

-The Sangū Line is one of the oldest train lines in Mie Prefecture and was the first railway built to provide passage to Ise Grand Shrine.
+The Sangū Line is one of the oldest railway lines in Mie Prefecture and was the first railway built to provide passage to Ise Grand Shrine.
 Though mostly built by a private company, the line was owned and operated by the Japanese national government for 80 years before becoming part of JR Central.
 Since it was the original train route to Ise Grand Shrine, it historically saw more frequent trains and passengers than it does today.
 However, competition with rival Kintetsu hurt ridership on the line over the years to the point that some even proposed selling or abandoning the line at times.

 Sangū Railway

 The line was originally conceived and partially built by the Sangū Railway (参宮鉄道, Sangū Tetsudō) in the late 19th century during the Meiji era.
 During the Edo era, Ise Grand Shrine in what is now Ise, Mie Prefecture became an extremely popular place for pilgrimages due to its special significance within Shinto.
-When Japan started construction of its major train lines during the Meiji Restoration, there was a call to build a branch line that would connect Ise Grand Shrine with the rest of Japan.
+When Japan started construction of its major railway lines during the Meiji Restoration, there was a call to build a branch line that would connect Ise Grand Shrine with the rest of Japan.
 Sangū Railway was formed for this purpose, and they began building what is now one of the oldest railroads in Mie Prefecture.
 The line was built as far as Yamada Station (now Iseshi) under Sangū Railway but was then acquired by the national government under the Railway Nationalization Act of 1906.